 Schedules and pulses can be used as conditions in rules.
 The list shows all the schedules and pulses currently configured in the product, along with information about their configuration.

 Add schedule: Click to create a schedule or pulse.

-Manual trigger
+Manual triggers

-The manual trigger is used to manually trigger a rule.
-The manual trigger can for example be used to validate actions during product installation and configuration.
+You can use the manual trigger to manually trigger a rule.
+The manual trigger can, for example, be used to validate actions during product installation and configuration.

 MOTT